leroidejesa/howMuchPizza/README.md

 <br>
 by Leroi Dejesa

-Originally completed as a one-day `JavaScript`/`jQuery` assignment at [Epicodus](http://epicodus.com), Portland, Oregon.
-I like to add a commit or two from time to time though, (very slowly) chipping away old stuff and playing around with new code.
-Maybe someday it'll turn into a full-blown app.
+Originally completed as a `JavaScript`/`jQuery` exercise at [Epicodus](http://epicodus.com), Portland, Oregon.
+Nowadays I put in a commit or two from time to time, (very slowly) chipping away old stuff and playing around with new code.
+I'd like to someday turn it into a full-blown app with elements related to pizza, beer, and anything else you might find on a real brewpub's website.
 <br><br>
 #####DESCRIPTION<br>
-It's a website where users can calculate the final order cost of pizza(s) based on quantity, size, and toppings.
+It's a miniscule website where users can calculate the final order cost of pizza(s) based on quantity, size, and toppings.

 Preview on [BitBalloon™](http://pizzaandbeer.bitballoon.com/) or follow instructions below:
 ````